 “Just try.
 You never know.”
 There she goes again bugging me to give this guy I have been dating for a week or so a chance.
 I am so dumb!
 Why did I even mention this to her?

 People have feelings and sometimes they get attached.
-I don’t want to give a man hope, If I’m not entirely sure I want to devote time to someone and commit to a realtionship.
+I don’t want to give a man hope If I’m not entirely sure I want to devote time to someone and commit to a relationship.
 Not just with him – but with any man on this planet.

 I’m a grown woman and I can do whatever I want.
 If I want to do it, I’ll do it – simple as that.
 There will be neither a declaration, nor will I be asking for permission – I’ll just do it.
 Being with a person that I’m not interested in, investing my time only so that I won’t be the last single woman in my group of friends sounds so humiliating and deceptive on my behalf.

 Love finds one when they’re ready for it.
 It’s not my fault that some people are lucky enough to find love early.
 Others find it by the time they go to college and others meet that special one a little bit later.
 Of course, there is a group of people that, despite searching and searching all their lives, don’t find it.
 Mainly because they had been too blind to see that a potential opportunity was lying right in front of their eyes, and simply letting it pass them by.
 Then again, there are some who have set their priorities in life in order, and romance is not among them.

 The good news about love is that it always comes.
 The bad news is that it arrives when you least expect it, taking you by surprise.

 Timing plays a very important role in our lives, whether you like it or not.
 It’s all about timing with little cupid not giving a damn about what you think.
 His plans are never shared with anyone but his arrows.
 One of those arrows might strike you while you’re waiting for the next train or while you are waiting for your wife to come back from work.